devendranaga/devendranaga.github.io/_posts/2020-12-16-yocto-on-beaglebone-black.markdown

 **Serial port:**

-There is J1 header 6 pin available on the Beaglebone Black.
+There is J1 header with 6 pins available on the Beaglebone Black.
 From the Ethernet jack side, count it from 1.

-pin 1 - black wire on FTDI cable - GND pin 4 - green wire on FTDI cable - RX pin 5 - white wire on FTDI cable - TX
+1. pin 1 - black wire on FTDI cable - GND
+2. pin 4 - green wire on FTDI cable - RX
+3. pin 5 - white wire on FTDI cable - TX

 use `minicom` Set baud 115200, select `/dev/ttyUSB0`.